-Here’s a look at the current vaccine schedule for children as of 2018.
+Here’s a look at the current CDC vaccine schedule for children as of 2019.

 “The first year of life is the most important for following the schedule for two reasons: All the diseases are much worse in young kids, and because the studies show that doing it at those ages and that frequency will provide the best protection against disease,” Patel explains.

-At 4 months, a baby is given the second dose of every shot given in the first months of life.
-There are no new shots introduced at 4 months, but at 6 months, kids can begin the annual vaccination against influenza, which is key in protecting your child from the flu.
-Certain high-risk children receive the measles vaccine and meningococcal vaccine at 6 months, as well.
+At 4 months, a baby is given the second dose of the five shots given in the first months of life.
+There are no new shots introduced at 4 months, but at 6 months, they’ll receive a third round of those same five shots, and can also begin the annual vaccination against influenza, which is key in protecting your child from the flu.

 “There are a lot of visits during that first year,” Patel says.
 “All vaccines happen during those check-ups with the pediatrician, but that’s not all we do.
 We make sure they’re growing the appropriate amount, weigh them and make sure they have the right nutrition.”